 You can get a certification from the National Board for Certification of Hospice and Palliative Nurses in Pennsylvania.
 It’s the only board of nursing in the US that is recognized to certify hospice care nurses.

-The board recommends that you must have a valid RN license and have at least two years experience in hospice and palliative care nursing.
+The board recommends that you must have a valid RN license and have at least two years of experience in hospice and palliative care nursing.
 After securing your application, you must pass the exam which consists of 150 itemized questions.

 After passing the exam, the CHPN® credential will be given to you as your certification to becoming a Certified Hospice and Palliative Nurse.